-Located in the Ohio River Valley, Kentucky did not support as many large plantations as states in the Deep South.
-Kentucky farmers raised hemp, working livestock, meat animals, wool, and tobacco for export outside the state and corn and wheat for internal consumption.
-Kentucky agriculture was deeply tied to and invested in slavery.
-Although slaveholdings were smaller on average than elsewhere in the South, a larger percentage of Kentucky households participated in the institution than in most of the region.
+Although the Kentucky landscape did not support as many large plantations as the landscape of Deep South states did, Kentucky agriculture was deeply tied to and invested in slavery.
+Individual slave-holdings were smaller on average than elsewhere in the South, but a larger percentage of Kentucky households participated in the institution than did in most other states in the region.

 - T. J. MCGIBBEN TO J. G. FOSTER